Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 25 Mei 2026 06.10.53 UTC
+- WIB: Senin, 25 Mei 2026 11.46.16 UTC
-- WITA: Senin, 25 Mei 2026 07.10.53 UTC
+- WITA: Senin, 25 Mei 2026 12.46.16 UTC
-- WIT: Senin, 25 Mei 2026 08.10.53 UTC
+- WIT: Senin, 25 Mei 2026 13.46.16 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: inspirational
+Kategori: motivational